-Shooting star candlesticks are common patterns in financial markets.
+Shooting stars are common candlestick patterns in technical analysis.
 In fact, the shooting star candlestick pattern comes in the form of a single candle formation in forex charts and crypto markets in order to provide traders with bearish reversal potentials.
 To explain, it emerges at the market top as a warning of an ending uptrend and a likely downside reverse.
 Traders use the structure either to identify a short entry or to quit the trade once a shooting star arises in the crypto charts and forex markets.
 To explain, when prices accelerate higher, the considered candle begins bullish and large at the same time.
 Yet, prices starts to drop as fast as they advanced during that session.
 Consequently, the shooting star candle closes relatively near its open price on the candlestick chart.

 Moreover, the shooting star stands for a volatile bearish reversal structure in the cryptocurrency market after an extended upside movement.
 Thus, crypto traders also highly employ this candlestick pattern in order to analyze volatile moves.

 What does a shooting star pattern look like?

 A shooting star pattern is a kind of candle formation that builds over three steps.
 First, the security price opens in normal conditions.
 Second, it advances significantly during the trading session.
 Third, it declines and closes near its opening, leaving behind a long wick.
 Thus, the bearish shooting star materializes when the lowest and close of the candlestick are roughly equal.
 Besides, the shooting star formation is confirmed if the length of the wick is at least twice the candle body.
 The following graph depicts what the shooting star formation looks like:

 How do you identify the shooting star formation?